-The 3MC calendar window, showing April, May, and June 2026 as a continous sequence of weeks, with various markers (colored shapes) highlighting specific dates
+The 3MC calendar window, showing April, May, and June 2026 as a continous sequence of weeks

 Three Month Calendar

 Life doesn’t happen one month at a time.
-3MC shows you the calendar as a seamless, freely-scrolling series of weeks.
-No gaps, just one day after another.
+3MC shows you a seamless, freely scrolling calendar.
+No gaps; one day after another, one week after another.

 One-time, up-front purchase, $7.99 (US; similar price elsewhere).
 Runs on macOS Tahoe, Sequoia, Sonoma, or Ventura.